leapcode/leap_cli/README.md

 Here is an example usage:

-    leap new-provider provider
+    mkdir provider
     cd provider
-    edit configuration files (see below)
+    leap init --domain example.org .
+    leap node add vpn1 --service openvpn
     leap compile

 Directories and Files
 =================================

-The general structure of leap project looks like this:

-    my_leap_project/                 # your project directory
-      leap_platform/                 # a clone of the leap_platform puppet recipes
-      provider/                      # your provider-specific configurations
+A leap project consistents of two directories:

+* provider directory: this is the directory where all your configurations live.
+By definition, a provider directory contains a file named Leapfile.
+* platform directory: this is the directory where the puppet recipes live.
+The path to this directory is specified in the Leapfile.
+Typically, the platform directory will be a clone or branch of git://leap.se/leap_platform.

-The "leap" command should be run from within the "provider" directory.
+The "leap" command must always be run under provider directory (or one of its children).

-Within the "provider" directory:
+Within the provider directory:

-    nodes/               # one configuration file per node (i.e. server) services/            # nodes inherit from these files if specified in node config. tags/                # nodes inherit from these files if specified in node config. files/               # text and binary files needed for services and nodes, including keypairs users/               # crypto key material for sysadmins common.yaml          # all nodes inherit these options provider.yaml        # global service provider definition
+    nodes/             # one configuration file per node (i.e. server) services/          # nodes inherit from these files if specified in node config. tags/              # nodes inherit from these files if specified in node config. files/             # text and binary files needed for services and nodes, including keypairs users/             # crypto key material for sysadmins hiera/             # compile yaml files that contain everything needed to deploy a particular node. common.yaml        # all nodes inherit these options provider.yaml      # global service provider definition

 Configuration Files
 =================================